littlejo/killerkoda-labs/aya-dev/aya-first-maps/second-map/step3/text.md

-Now you have to Fill up the eBPF map in the **user environment**.
+Now you have to fill up the eBPF map in the **user environment**.

-For that, we have to modify this file: `/root/tracepoint-binary/tracepoint-binary/src/main.rs` after this line:
+For that, you have to modify this file: `tracepoint-binary/src/main.rs` after this line:

 ```rust
 program.attach("syscalls", "sys_enter_execve")?;